riscv-software-src/riscof/docs/source/plugins.rst

 before assigning it to the march argument of the compiler.

 At times, for debug purposes or initial bring up purposes one might want to just compile the tests and not run them on the DUT.
-In order to achieve this, one could comment out lines 50-54 above and also uncomment line-62.
-This change will lead to compilation of the all the tests and then exit from the framework.
+In order to achieve this, one can set the ``target_run`` parameter in the ``config.ini`` file to 0.
+This will cause lines 47-55 to be skipped and thereby skip from running tests on the target.

 .. hint:: **PYTHON-HINT**: Note in python we use ``#`` for comments.
 Also note, that python uses indentation to indicate a block of code (hence the indentation of lines 7 through 58).
-Thus, while uncommenting line-62 above, make sure its indentation matches that of the for loop in line
-   5.

 Makefile Flow (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^